Subscribe Login

 Recalling the swiftness of the incident, he said: “Everything from I went to the window to when the bodies were put in the van, was about five minutes.”

-The witness, under questioning from the prosecution, said he discussed the incident and wrote down what he saw following the incident.
+The witness, under questioning from the prosecution, said he discussed the incident with his partner and wrote down what he saw.
 However, defence attorney High Wildman, who is representing Fullerton, immediately objected to the line of questioning citing rules against self-corroboration.

 The prosecutor was ordered to rephrase her question, to which she complied.
-However, things got heated after a further objection from Wildman and response the prosecution – escalating to such a level that Presiding Judge Justice Sonia Bertram Linton exited the courtroom.
+However, things got heated after a further objection from Wildman to which the prosecutor refused to yield – escalating to such a level that Presiding Judge Justice Sonia Bertram Linton stormed out of the courtroom.

 Bertram Linton returned to dismiss the court for lunch, after which, the trial continued with few interruptions.